cezarypiatek/cezarypiatek.github.io/src/content/post/methods-with-special-signature/index.md

 }
 ```

 Deconstructors can be used not only with tuples but with custom types too.
-To allow for deconstructing custom type it needs to implement method that obey the following rules:
+To allow for deconstructing custom type, it needs to implement a method that obeys the following rules:

 - It's named `Deconstruct`
 - Returns void